ozanoguz/fgt-sdn-connector-eks-egress/README.md

 ## Section 2: Deploying FortiGate Single-VM Instance Using AWS Marketplace

+FortiGate-VM EC2 instance can be deployed in many ways (CloudFormation templates, using EC2 service etc).
+For this lab, we will use AWS Marketplace.
+FortiGate-VM instance will be deployed in subnet named "_FortiGateSubnet_" which is created by bash script above.

 ### Step1: Create EC2 Key Pair
 First, we will create a key pair using EC2 service.
-Navigation path is "_AWS Console > Services > EC2 > Key Pairs > Create Key Pair_"
+Navigation path is "_AWS Console > Services > EC2 > Key Pairs > Create Key Pair_" or you can click quick access link below.

 <img src=https://github.com/ozanoguz/fgt-sdn-connector-eks-egress/blob/main/images/IMAGE_KEYPAIR.png>